Sixth-form.com

 Subjects

-GCSEs are offered in a very wide range of subjects, with most private colleges offering students a huge choice on their full two year courses.
+GCSEs are offered in a very wide range of subjects, with most private colleges offering students a huge choice on their full two-year courses.
 We would normally recommend that students take at least English, Maths and Science and then choose other subjects according to their interests.
-You should be aware that it is necessary to achieve at least a B grade in a subject at GCSE in order to proceed to an A Level course in that subject.
-For Maths and Science subjects an A*/A grade is often required.
+You should be aware that it is necessary to achieve at least a Level 7in a subject at GCSE in order to proceed to an A Level course in that subject.
+For Maths and Science subjects an 8 or 9 is often required.

 For advice or help finding a course please call +44 (0) 1622 813870 or complete an Enquiry Form.